Man accused of firing gun at federal courthouse in Portland

 On Friday evening, Melby jumped over a fence at the Mark O. Hatfield U.S. Courthouse and fired several rounds at the building with a handgun, according to the federal complaint.

 A security officer saw him on a video system walking inside the fenced-in area in front of the courthouse, the federal complaint says.
-Two security officers went outside where Melby told the officers he had a gun and was arrested.
+Two security officers went outside, where Melby told the officers he had a gun and was arrested.

 They removed a loaded 9mm Glock pistol, which had a round in the chamber, from a holster on Melby’s belt, according to Federal Protective Services agent John Dean.

-According to an affidavit, Melby said he was there, “Because I am tired of all the (expletive) you guys have to take.”
+According to an affidavit, Melby said he was there “because I am tired of all the (expletive) you guys have to take.”

-The 39-year-old U.S. Army veteran has a YouTube channel with videos in support of baseless “Stop the Steal” election rhetoric and other QAnon conspiracy theories, according to the complaint.
+The 39-year-old U.S. Army veteran has a YouTube channel with videos in support of baseless “Stop the Steal” election rhetoric and QAnon conspiracy theories, according to the complaint.

 According to the U.S. Attorney’s Office, authorities at the federal courthouse in Portland found five spent 9mm bullet casings, three spent bullets, three bullet holes in plywood atop the building’s stone columns, along with damage near the building’s main entrance.